 Finally, whenever possible you should maintain a separate bank account.
 SSA’s system looks at the total amount of resources in the account, even if those resources aren’t technically yours.
 But do remember that if you’re married, SSA also considers your spouse’s resources, whether you share an account or not.

 If you are considering filing for SSI or SSDI or have additional questions about your claim, we’d be happy to help.
-We serve claimants throughout North Carolina, contact us today.
+We serve claimants throughout North Carolina, contact us today for a free consultation.